 Here, you will go through and sign all the paperwork necessary to finish the deal.
 Your Realtor or lawyer should review all of the documents to ensure that everything is as it should be as you go along.

 Then funds will be transferred from escrow and you will get your keys.
-Congratulations, you’re a Florida homeowner!
+Congratulations, you’re a Sarasota homeowner!